cpttinkering/daren-485/README.md

 - Reboot.

 # Installation in dbus-serialbattery
-The daren485 implementation for dbus-serialbattery is committed on github and presented to the dbus-serialbattery project trough pullrequest.
-Until that time, this is how you install this implementation in your running instance.
+The daren485 implementation is already integrated in the dbus-serialbattery repository of mr-manuel at https://github.com/mr-manuel/venus-os_dbus-serialbattery.
+If you're not yet on the latest release, and for legacy purposes, this is how you install this implementation in your running instance.

 - Download [daren_485.py](dbus-serialbattery/daren_485.py) and place in `/data/etc/dbus-serialbattery/bms`
 - Add `from bms.daren_485 import Daren485` to the `import battery classes` section of the file `/data/etc/dbus-serialbattery/dbus-serialbattery.py` at line 23.